 Regional transport bodies, or sub-national transport bodies as they are officially known, are relatively new bodies that are being set up in the regions, to coordinate transport policy and spending.
 They can bid for a variety of powers, including bus franchising, but in general, much transport infrastructure will continue to be delivered at the local level.

-The best known body is Transport for London (TfL) and to a lesser extent Transport for Greater Manchester (TfGM), both of which have been around for some time.
-However, TfL has a more stand alone role as TfGM is a partner within Transport for the North which received its statutory status in 2018.
+The best known body is Transport for London (TfL) and to a lesser extent Transport for Greater Manchester (TfGM), both of which have been around for some time and were established under different legislation.

 Recognising that regional bodies appear to be back in favour, it makes sense for transport groups and people or organisations with an interest in transport issues to get involved with these new bodies.
-Given that it can be difficult for an organisation covering a small geographical area to engage with a regional body, we are keen that where possible and where people want to do so, they work together to form a network (informally or formally) to help give the issues important to them a voice at a more strategic level.
+Given that it can be difficult for an organisation covering a small geographical area to engage with a regional body, we are keen that where possible and where people want to do so, they work together to form a network (informally or formally) to help give the issues important to them a voice at this strategic level.
 Otherwise, there is a danger the regional transport body will end up focusing on the big infrastructure road and rail projects to the exclusion of much else.